sitecoreignition/SitecoreIgnition/README.md

 	* `Sitecore.Mvc.dll`
 	* `Sitecore.Client.dll`

-	Note: These DLLs can also be added to the `_lib` folder as an alternative if accessing the nuget package source does not work.
+	Note: These DLLs can also be added to the `_lib` folder as an alternative.
 The references to these DLLs in each Ignition project in the solution would also need to be updated.
 5. Update App_Config/Include/Folder.config file in `Ignition.Root` project to set the dataFolder and solutionFolder variables to your local data/solution folder paths.

 ### If You Have [Team Development for Sitecore](https://www.teamdevelopmentforsitecore.com/)